The unemployment rate fell to 3.9% in July

-The job market keeps pumping out jobs.
+The economy keeps pumping out jobs.

 The unemployment rate fell to 3.9% and the economy added 157,000 jobs in July, the Labor Department said Friday.